Restoration Recovery outpatient addiction treatment logo

 Evidence-based medications for opioid and alcohol use disorder

-We prescribe all five FDA-approved MAT medications at our Ringgold clinic: Suboxone (daily film or tablet), Sublocade (monthly injection), Brixadi (weekly, bi-weekly, or monthly injection), Vivitrol (monthly injection for alcohol use disorder), and Acamprosate (daily oral for alcohol abstinence).
+Once Ringgold begins scheduling, the clinic is built to prescribe and administer all five FDA-approved MAT medications: Suboxone (daily film or tablet), Sublocade (monthly injection), Brixadi (weekly, bi-weekly, or monthly injection), Vivitrol (monthly injection for alcohol use disorder), and Acamprosate (daily oral for alcohol abstinence).
+Until Ringgold opens, Northwest Georgia patients on the wait list receive these medications at our three active Tennessee clinics on the same medical record — most patients use our Chattanooga flagship 20 minutes north via I-75.
 Your provider picks the medication that fits your clinical picture and your life — not a one-size-fits-all protocol.
-All of these are administered right here in Ringgold on Friday appointments; nothing requires a drive to Chattanooga.

 Counseling, peer support, and more intensive care when needed